adammathes/neko/README.md

 -- should crawl regularly on the hour in cron.

-### Server
+### Server as Daemon

-Sorry it's 2017 and there are like a bajillion incompatible ways to do this on *nix-alikes and it's ridiculous so I'm probably just going to give up on Linux and use OpenBSD so just run it in tmux or something I guess?
-I mean, set up an init script with a minimal privileged user.
-Whatever.
-UNIX is great, have fun.

-There's an example configuration for systemd + nginx in etc in this repo.
+There's an example configuration for systemd in etc in this repo that should work for modern Linux systems on systemd.

 ## TODO